NicolasGn/android-evaluation/README.md

-# Android exercises and code examples
+# Android Evaluation - Nicolas Guégan

-> Technical support for Android course given at Mines Nantes
+> The final exercice of our android course at IMT Atlantique.